Reduced symplectic homology and string topology

 \section{Introduction}

 The initial motivation for this paper lies in string topology.
-Given a closed orientable manifold $M$ of dimension $n$, denote $\Lambda = \Lambda M$ its free loop space, $\Lambda_0\subset \Lambda$ the subspace of constant loops, $\H_*\Lambda = H_{*+n}\Lambda$ the \emph{degree shifted loop homology} and $\H^*\Lambda = H^{*+n}\Lambda$ the \emph{degree shifted loop cohomology} of $M$.
+Given a closed orientable manifold $M$ of dimension $n$, denote $\Lambda = \Lambda M$ its free loop space, $\Lambda_0\subset \Lambda$ the subspace of constant loops, $\H_*\Lambda = H_{*+n}\Lambda$ the degree shifted loop homology and $\H^*\Lambda = H^{*+n}\Lambda$ the degree shifted loop cohomology of $M$.
 Chas and Sullivan~\cite{CS} constructed the \emph{loop product} $\mu :\H_*\Lambda \otimes \H_*\Lambda\to \H_*\Lambda$ of shifted degree $0$, and Sullivan~\cite{Sullivan-open-closed} and Goresky-Hingston~\cite{Goresky-Hingston} constructed the \emph{loop coproduct} $\lambda:\H_*(\Lambda,\Lambda_0)\to \H_*(\Lambda,\Lambda_0) \otimes \H_*(\Lambda,\Lambda_0)$ (with coefficients in a field) of shifted degree $1-2n$, respectively the algebraically dual \emph{cohomology product} $\lambda^\vee:\H^*(\Lambda,\Lambda_0)\otimes \H^*(\Lambda,\Lambda_0)\to \H^*(\Lambda,\Lambda_0)$ of shifted degree $2n-1$ (with arbitrary coefficients).
 Very quickly the question arose as to whether it is possible to find a common domain of definition for the product and the coproduct, motivated in particular by the following relation conjectured by Sullivan:

 We gave in~\cite{CHO-PD} one answer to this question, replacing $\H_*\Lambda$ by the \emph{Rabinowitz loop homology} $\widehat{\H}_*\Lambda$, which is a homology group of Tate flavor consisting roughly of one copy of the loop homology and one copy of the loop cohomology, where both $\mu$ and $\lambda$ admit extensions which fit into the structure of a graded Frobenius algebra satisfying Poincar\'e duality~\cite{CHO-algebra}.
-It is the purpose of this paper to give a different answer to this question, replacing $\H_*\Lambda$ with \emph{reduced loop homology} $\ol{\H}_*\Lambda$.
-This is a homology group lying between $\H_*\Lambda$ and $\H_*(\Lambda,\Lambda_0)$ in the sense that the canonical projection from the first to the second factors as $\H_*\Lambda\to \ol{\H}_*\Lambda\to \H_*(\Lambda,\Lambda_0)$.
-As such, reduced loop homology is much smaller than Rabinowitz loop homology and admits a direct geometric description.
-The product $\mu$ on $\H_*\Lambda$ descends to a canonical product $\bar \mu$ on $\ol{\H}_*\Lambda$, and the coproduct $\lambda$ extends to a coproduct $\bar\lambda$ on the same domain.
-The extension $\bar \lambda$ is canonical provided $H_1(M)=0$, but otherwise it may depend on choices.
-These two operations fit together into the structure of a unital infinitesimal anti-symmetric bialgebra as defined in~\cite{CHO-algebra}.
-In particular, the following unital form of Sullivan's relation is satisfied, where we denote $\bar\eta$ the unit for the product $\bar\mu$: